Alphonse James de Rothschild: Biography

-Known as Alphonse, he was the eldest son of James Mayer de Rothschild (1792–1868).
-His mother was Betty de Rothschild (1805–1886), the daughter of Salomon Mayer von Rothschild from the Austrian branch of the family.
-Alphonse was educated to take his place at the head of de Rothschild Frères bank, training in the other Rothschild banking houses in Europe.
+Known as Alphonse, he was the eldest son of James Mayer de Rothschild.
+His mother was Betty de Rothschild, the daughter of Salomon Mayer von Rothschild from the Austrian branch of the family.
+Alphonse was educated to take his place at the head of France's de Rothschild Frères bank, training in the other Rothschild banking houses in Europe.
 In France he soon became a major force in the financial world and in 1855 was appointed a regent of the Banque de France, a position he held for the remainder of his life.

-In 1857 Alphonse de Rothschild married a cousin, Leonora "Laure" de Rothschild (1837–1911), the daughter of Lionel de Rothschild (1808–1879) of the English branch of the family.
+In 1857 Alphonse de Rothschild married his niece, Leonora "Laure" de Rothschild, the daughter of Lionel de Rothschild of the English branch of the family.
 They had four children.
 Their firstborn, Bettina Caroline (1858–1892), married Albert Salomon von Rothschild.

 As a vineyard operator

 Alphonse and his brother Gustave developed somewhat of a rivalry with their English cousin Nathaniel de Rothschild who had moved to Paris after marrying their sister Charlotte.
 Nathaniel worked at de Rothschild Frères bank and in 1853 he purchased the Château Brane Mouton vineyard in Pauillac in the Médoc wine growing region.
 Nathaniel's Mouton vineyard received a second-growth ranking in the Bordeaux Wine Official Classification of 1855.
 Just three months before their father died in 1868, Alphonse and Gustave convinced him to buy the more prestigious First Growth Château Lafite vineyard in Pauillac when it came up for sale.

 On the death of their father in 1868, Alphonse and Gustave inherited the Château Lafite-Rothschild vineyard.
 However, they lived in Paris and the vineyard was not significant relative to their massive investments in banking and other business ventures.
 As such, they only visited the Pauillac vineyard occasionally, maintaining little more than an arms-length interest.
 On their deaths, the Rothschild brothers willed the property to a son and it remains in family hands to this day.